linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

   > for well-formed data where the criteria for well-formed
   > is guided by the target hardware and the patterns
   > and types of transforms that need to operate on it.

+- Clojure's data-oriented programming

+  - Use Clojure's core API functions to manipulate data.
+    Most of Clojure's core API functions are used to manipulate data, and other API functions are auxiliary and platform-specific.
+  - The development work revolves around Clojure's 4 immutable persistent data structures.

 ## Difference

 - Data-driven programming